pytorch/pytorch/docs/source/notes/autograd.rst

 the Tensor's grad_fn to be executed.
 For example, if the Tensor is passed as part of the ``inputs`` argument to :func:`torch.autograd.grad`, the Tensor's grad_fn may not be executed, but the hook register to that Tensor will always be executed.)

+Hooks registered to a Tensor via :meth:`torch.tensor.register_post_accumulate_grad_hook` are executed after the gradients have been accumulated for that Tensor, meaning the Tensor's grad field has been set.
+Whereas hooks registered via :meth:`torch.tensor.register_hook` are run as gradients are being computed, hooks registered via :meth:`torch.tensor.register_post_accumulate_grad_hook` wait to trigger on the accumulation of all gradient updates on the Tensor during the backward pass.
+Similar to node hooks, post accumulate grad hooks are only fired for leaf Tensors for which the AccumulateGrad node has executed.
+Registering a hook via :meth:`torch.tensor.register_post_accumulate_grad_hook` on a non-leaf Tensor will do nothing, even if you call `backward(retain_graph=True)`.

 Hooks registered to :class:`torch.autograd.graph.Node` using :meth:`torch.autograd.graph.Node.register_hook` or